stephenfreund/RoadRunner/README.txt

   - rr.meta.*:

   		Represents the source metadata about types, classes, operations, etc.
-  		You should only need to use the accessors provided on the RR* classes in your event handlers.
+  		You should only need to use the accessors provided on these classes in your event handlers.
 You will never create any of these objects yourself.